 Reverend Howard did Sarah and David proud with a lovely wedding ceremony.
-After the ceremony, everyone took advantage of the glorious weather and made their way outside to the sunken lawn for a champagne and canapé reception.
+After the marriage ceremony, everyone took advantage of the glorious weather and made their way outside onto the manicured lawns for a champagne and canapé reception.

 My role ended with the filming of the first few dances.
 Again, I filmed this with two cameras.
 This time, I positioned one camera high up on the massive mantelpiece in the Great Hall.
 This gave a fantastic wide and high view of the celebrations.
 I mounted the second camera onto my Steadicam stabiliser system and used this to film cinematic shots of the newly-weds first dance.

 Sarah and David are flying to Bali for their honeymoon.
 A perfect end to what was an amazing wedding day.
 Great clients, arranging a wedding in Scotland when you live in Australia can’t be easy.
 These guys pulled out all the stops and had the most fantastic day.

 Big thanks to all the staff at Lennoxlove House, led by Ken Buchanan, for the excellent service on Tuesday.
 You guys are great and I look forward to seeing you all again next month.